 - Sensor Driven Assembly and Repair Instructions.

-- Sensor driven transmission of real-time information from factory floor to customers or suppliers.
+- Sensor driven transmission of real-time info from factory floor to customers or suppliers.

 - Centrally connecting and monitoring real-time production data of multiple facilities.